ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 In previous years, gas helped governments meet important energy and climate goals.
 The German government committed itself to phasing out nuclear power after the Fukushima disaster and to phase out coal to meet climate goals.
 The Netherlands and Poland also want to reduce their coal use.

 Belgium is an interesting case.
 The Belgium government committed to closing down its old nuclear power fleet by 2025.
 Increased gas capacity was therefore urgently needed to fill the gap.
 However, government officials recently announced a 10-year life extension for two nuclear reactors, amid pressure to ensure the country's energy security.
-The continuing nuclear energy production from Doel and Tihange will now need to be negotiated with Engie, the utility company in charge of the 2GW reactors allowed to run after 2025.
+The continuing nuclear energy production from Doel and Tihange will now need to be negotiated with Engie, the utility company in charge of the 2-GW reactors allowed to run after 2025.
 Engie had based its capital budgeting plans on closure in 2025.
 Keeping them open requires more investment to meet security standards up to 2035.

-Renewable capacity cannot replace the vast amount of coal and nuclear capacity anytime soon and there needs to be a reliable backup for when the wind is not blowing and the sun is not shining.
+Renewable capacity cannot replace the vast amount of coal and nuclear capacity any time soon and there needs to be a reliable backup for when the wind is not blowing and the sun is not shining.
 For many governments, gas was an important solution to these problems.
-For some, this also provided the logic of building the Nord Stream 2 pipeline as Europe would need more gas from Russia to meet these goals.
+For some, this also provided the logic of building the Nord Stream 2 pipeline, as Europe would need more gas from Russia to meet these goals.

-So, the new political target to become less dependent on Russian gas might backfire on other targets in the short term as they seem hard to combine.
+So the new political target to become less dependent on Russian gas might backfire on other targets in the short term, as they seem hard to combine.
 In any case, it will force governments and companies to question their energy transition strategies for the years ahead.
 Past experience tells us that these debates can become heated.

 4. Behaviour: will behavioural change be last?